Demi-urge/menace_sandbox/docs/stripe_billing_router.md

 Investigate these alerts by inspecting the discrepancy record; they typically indicate a misconfigured key or account.

-The platform's master account identifier is embedded in ``stripe_billing_router.STRIPE_MASTER_ACCOUNT_ID`` and no longer sourced from an environment variable.
+The platform's registered account identifier is hard coded as ``stripe_billing_router.STRIPE_REGISTERED_ACCOUNT_ID``.
+This value is immutable and must never be overridden or sourced from environment variables or secret storage.

 A ``critical_discrepancy`` alert signals the automatic rollback described above; resolve the configuration issue before retrying the billing operation.